AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/blob.md

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

-* [[!DNL Experience Data Model (XDM)] System](../../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
+* [[!DNL Experience Data Model (XDM)] System](../../../../../xdm/home.md): The standardized framework for organizing customer experience data in Experience Platform.
   * [Basics of schema composition](../../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   * [Schema Editor tutorial](../../../../../xdm/tutorials/create-schema-ui.md): Learn how to create custom schemas using the Schema Editor UI.
 * [[!DNL Real-Time Customer Profile]](../../../../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.